 \subsection{The holographic lasing spectra of various pumping patterns}

-Now, based on our model of three coupled flavor-brane gauge modes $a_i(z)$, we can extend the results of \cite{Miri2019ExceptionalPI} and find analytical results for several symmetric cases: gain-gain-gain, gain-loss-loss, and gain-gain-loss patterns, with partially pumped or evenly pumped structures, PT-symmetric gain-loss arrangements (unbroken to broken), and identify EP2/EP3.
+Now, based on our model of three coupled flavor-brane gauge modes $a_i(z)$, we can extend the work of \cite{Miri2019ExceptionalPI} and find analytical results for several symmetric cases which are gain-gain-gain, gain-loss-loss, and gain-gain-loss patterns, with partially pumped or evenly pumped structures, $\mathcal{PT}$-symmetric gain-loss arrangements (unbroken to broken), and then we can identify EP2/EP3.

 Note that these results are based on the three coupled flavor-brane gauge modes $a_i(z)$ obeying a Sturm-Liouville problem in the soft-wall AdS background, with a $3 \times 3$ non-Hermitian coupling matrix $\mathcal{M}$ encoding gain/loss couplings.